 Digital transformation efforts create change in all parts of a business.
-Planning is crucial to avoid overwhelm and confusion due to unexpected changes.
+Planning is crucial to avoid exhaustion and confusion due to unexpected changes.
 You must provide the necessary tools and environment for a successful digital transformation.

-Digital transformation and innovation are closely related, but not the same.
+Digital transformation and innovation are closely related but not the same.
 Innovation is the idea generation that drives transformation.
 You need to create a space of open communication, collaboration, and creative freedom that encourages employees to experiment.
 After an idea has been tested, you can continue digital transformation to implement it on a large scale.